European-XFEL/Karabo/doc/concepts/general_concepts.rst

 bind to C++ or FORTRAN code underneath.

 If you require explicit static typing and compile-time type checking C++ is the way to go.
-For the sake of brevity most code examples given in the following will by in the Python-API unless otherwise indicated.
+For the sake of brevity most code examples given in the following will by in the Python API unless otherwise indicated.

 Device Version vs. Karabo Version